Massacre of Vassy: Prelude

 In the opening months of 1562, France slipped increasingly close to civil war.
-Conscious of this and anxious to avoid a coalition of German princes in favour of the Huguenot Louis, Prince of Condé should war break out, the Duke of Guise met with Christoph, Duke of Württemberg promising to promote the confession of Augsburg in France in return for the Duke of Württemberg's neutrality.
-This achieved, Guise began the return to Paris to which he had been called on 28 February by the Lieutenant-General Antoine of Navarre to aid him in opposing Catherine's Edict of January.
+Conscious of this and anxious to avoid a coalition of German princes in favour of the Huguenot prince of Condé should war break out, the Duke of Guise met with the Duke of Württemberg, promising to promote the confession of Augsburg in France in return for the Duke of Württemberg's neutrality.
+This achieved, Guise began the return to Paris to which he had been called on 28 February by the kingdom's lieutenant-general, the King of Navarre, to aid him in opposing Catherine's Edict of January.

 Stopping on the way at the family seat of Joinville, his mother Antoinette complained to him about the spread of heresy among their estates and urged him to act against it.
 Setting out from Joinville with 200 gendarmes the next day, Guise intended to stop next at his estates at Éclaron, passing by Wassy to pick up several reinforcement gendarmes that were mustering in the town.
 Reaching Brousseval a short distance away he heard the church bells of Wassy ringing, at a time in the day which precluded the possibility it was for Mass, enraging him.
-He summoned a council of his leading gentlemen to decide how to proceed, with the hardline faction of Jacque de la Montaigne and Jacque de la Brosse leading the council towards intervening in the town.
-On the pretext of desiring to hear mass in the town, Guise and his entire gendarme company entered Wassy by the South gate and headed for the church.
+He summoned a council of his leading gentlemen to decide how to proceed, with the hardline faction of Jacques de la Montaigne [Jacques de l'Aigle de la Montagne] and Jacques de la Brosse leading the council towards intervening in the town.
+On the pretext of desiring to hear Mass in the town, Guise and his entire gendarme company entered Wassy by the south gate and headed for the church.

 Massacre

-Heading towards the church, Guise was further incensed to find that the location of the Protestant meeting house was both so close to the town church and in the Castle district which constituted his property.
+Heading towards the church, Guise was further incensed to find that the location of the Protestant meeting house was both so close to the town church and in the castle district which constituted his property.
 He entered the church, convening with the town's leading opponents of Protestantism, the priest and provost, who urged him to act and disperse the assembly.
-Heading out towards the meeting house he sent Gaston de la Brosse out ahead of him with two pages to announce his arrival.
+Heading out towards the meeting house he sent de la Brosse out ahead of him with two pages to announce his arrival.
 Inside the barn 500 worshippers sang psalms.
 Gaston attempted to gain entry to the barn but was resisted by those at the door; overpowering them he began to kill those nearest.
 The rest of Guise's company now rushed forward, trumpets blaring for the attack, with Guise himself either unwilling or unable to stop what had begun.
-Many worshippers fled through the hole in the roof, some others escaping were picked off by sharpshooters, those who fled down the streets were met by arquebusiers stationed at the cemetery.
+Many worshippers fled through the hole in the roof, and some others escaping were picked off by sharpshooters, while those who fled down the streets were met by arquebusiers stationed at the cemetery.
 The pastor Morel was wounded and captured.
 After an hour the massacre ceased.
-Of the 500 parishioners, 50 lay dead, of whom 5 were women and 1 a child.
+Of the 500 parishioners, 50 lay dead, of whom five were women and one a child.